mdacach/mdacach/README.md

 progress [here](https://github.com/mdacach/head_first_design_patterns_cpp).
 Relevant resources for this project are

-* [learncpp](https://www.learncpp.com/) which I've found to be a very nice refresher on C++ topics
+* [learncpp](https://www.learncpp.com/) which I've found to be an amazing refresher on C++ topics
-* [mrlegowatch's repository](https://github.com/mrlegowatch/HeadFirstDesignPatternsCpp) which was also porting the examples in Java to be C++, but is unfortunately incomplete.
+* [mrlegowatch's repository](https://github.com/mrlegowatch/HeadFirstDesignPatternsCpp), which was also porting the examples in Java to be C++, but is unfortunately incomplete.

 Topics for the near-future are: